Sndpred/predictive_modelling_of_customer_bookings/README.md

     EDA and Data Cleaning

-        Loaded and inspected the data
+    Load and inspect the data

-        Visualized target distribution
+    Visualize target distribution

-        Checked for missing values and data types
+    Check for missing values and data types

-    Feature Engineering
+**Feature Engineering**

 Created new features:

     is_weekend_flight: Flag for weekend travel

     has_preferences: Flag if the user requested any add-ons

     One-hot encoded categorical variables

-    Modeling
+**Modeling**

     Model used: RandomForestClassifier

     Data split: 80% training / 20% testing

     Evaluated using:

             Accuracy